tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 Recursion in mathematics refers to a process where a function, sequence, or definition is defined in terms of itself.
 It allows problems to be solved by breaking them into smaller instances of the same problem.

 `Key Components of recurions`

+1. Base case: The simplest instance of he problem, which can be solved directrly without further recursion